 Met to Cys pathway

-Although it is difficult to choose a start point for a biochemical pathway, I’ve selected the ingestion of methionine, an essential amino acid.
-A central role of it, and one I started building my pathway with, is its conversion to cysteine.
+Although it is difficult to choose a starting point for a biochemical pathway, I’ve selected the ingestion of methionine, an essential amino acid.
+It plays a central role and is where I started building my pathway from, in particular its conversion to cysteine.
 Firstly, in the form of S-adenosylmethionine (SAM) it is a very important methylating agent (methyl group donor), responsible for gene regulation in the nucleus6 (see Fig. 2).
 After that, it is hydrolysed to adenosine and homocysteine (see Fig. 3).
 Then homocysteine can enter two pathways – the remethylation cycle or transsulfuration2 (see Fig. 4).
 The remethylation cycle is an important way of replenishing the cell’s methionine pool, whereas transsulfuration leads to cysteine synthesis2.
 In addition, homocysteine can be a substrate for transsulfuration enzymes to produce hydrogen sulfide7.

 Transsulfuration and hydrogen sulfide production